A Living Introduction to Biodiversity, Told Through Butterflies

 • Book us for your child’s birthday party for a unique, nature-filled celebration.

-Our experiences are designed to help children slow down, observe, ask questions, and build a real connection with nature. mind, we are happy to explore options with you.
+Our experiences are designed to help children slow down, observe, ask questions, and build a real connection with nature.

 📩 Contact Us